Blu3wolf/BMS-Docs/Acronyms.md

 ULFT | Unified Loft | A Bombing sub mode.
 (Not Implemented) ULS | Ultra Long Search | APG-68 A-A Radar mode.
 UNKN | Unknown |
+UNL | Unlimited | Airbase maps.
 V/STOL | Vertical or Short Takeoff and Landing |
 VAH | Velocity, Altitude, Heading | HUD mode.
+VASI | Visual Approach Slope Indicator | A Visual aid to gauge glideslope when landing visually.
+In Falcon, it’s made of two rows of lights each side of the runway.
+The lights turn white to red depending on the aircraft position on the glideslope.
 VEL | Velocity |
 VIP | Visual Initial Point Sighting | Preplanned offset IP bombing technique.
 VOR | VHF Omni Directional Range | Civilian Radio navigation aid (not in Falcon).